Intent

 Exercise has a positive influence on academic achievement, emotional stability and interaction with others.
 We provide the broad and balanced programme of physical education we believe every child should have; with activities designed to be enjoyable, vigorous, purposeful and regular.
 Through providing positive experiences, a lifelong interest in physical activity is encouraged.
 The range of physical activities is wide and includes athletics, dance, games, gymnastics, swimming and outdoor education.

-PE is delivered by class teachers with a high quality programme designed to satisfy the needs, abilities and interests of all individual children.
+PE is delivered by class teachers with a high-quality programme designed to satisfy the needs, abilities and interests of all individual children.
 A wide range of after-school clubs are also available for all children from years 1-6 to participate in.

 Implementation